karllhughes/personal-blog-5/_posts/2017-02-13-writing-you-dont-need-a-degree-for-it.md

 ## 4. Find Someone to Give You Honest Feedback

 Good feedback is hard to find.
 Plenty of people will read your work, and once you get moderately good at writing, they'll say, "Oh, great job writing." _Honest_ feedback won't be all positive.
 Find people who are _better_ or _more experienced_ than you are, and ask them to tell you only the negatives if you have to.

 ## 5. Just Start Writing

 By far, the hardest thing to do is to pick up your pen (or open your laptop) and just start writing.
 You'll undoubtedly write your first blog post, article, or story and think, "this can't be any good."
-The truth is, it probably isn't very good, but you'll have to get over it.
-Just start writing, and figure out what works and what doesn't as you go.
+The truth is, it probably isn't very good, but you'll have to get over it unless you want to simply rely on [writing services](https://ca.essaypro.com/) forever, as that's always another option!

+Otherwise, just start writing, and figure out what works and what doesn't as you go.
 If you never start, you'll never make any progress.

-What tips do you have for new or aspiring writers?
-I'd love to hear more of your thoughts on [Twitter](https://twitter.com/KarlLHughes).